 6. They dropped popsicles on the couches.

 What’s the point of cleaning when that’s going on around you?

 And toddlers also have a sixth sense whenever water is involved.
 If you pull out a mop, they will come running and want to help.
 And what do we do?
 We send them away so we can just get it done.

 The emphasis on keeping a clean home is misplaced.
 When kids are small, perfect will be difficult to achieve.
 But what we can do is make it more likely that the house will stay clean as they grow.
 And make it more likely that our children will be able to clean when they are older!

-Life is chaotic when the kids are little, but let’s harness the energy they do have, and the instinct to explore and learn new skills, and teach them to clean now.
+Life is chaotic when the kids are little, but let’s harness their frankly unnecessary energy supply, and the instinct to explore and learn new skills, and teach them to clean now.
 Here’s how: